 Operational Risk.
-The Fund is exposed to operational risks arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
-The Fund and BFA seek to reduce these operational risks through controls and procedures.
+The Fund and the Underlying Funds are exposed to operational risks arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Fund's or each Underlying Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
+The Fund, the Underlying Funds and BFA seek to reduce these operational risks through controls and procedures.
 However, these measures do not address every possible risk and may be inadequate to address significant operational risks.

 Passive Investment Risk.
-The Fund is not actively managed and may be affected by a general decline in market segments related to the Underlying Index.
-The Fund invests in securities included in, or representative of, the Underlying Index, regardless of their investment merits.
+The Fund and the Underlying Funds are not actively managed and may be affected by a general decline in market segments related to its Underlying Index.
+The Fund invests in securities included in, or representative of, its Underlying Index, regardless of their investment merits.
 BFA generally does not attempt to invest the Fund's assets in defensive positions under any market conditions, including declining markets.
+The Fund may also be exposed to passive investment risk through its investment in an Underlying Fund.

 Reinvestment Risk.
-The Fund may invest a portion of its assets in short-term fixed-income instruments and as a result, may be adversely affected when interest rates fall because it may have to invest in lower yielding bonds as bonds in the Fund's portfolio mature.
-This may cause the Fund's income to decline, which may adversely affect the value of the Fund.
+The Fund or an Underlying Fund may invest a portion of its assets in short-term fixed-income instruments and as a result, may be adversely affected when interest rates fall because they may have to invest in lower yielding bonds as bonds in the Fund's or an Underlying Fund's portfolio mature.
+This may cause the Fund's or an Underlying Fund's income to decline, which may adversely affect the value of the Fund.
 This risk is typically greater with respect to short-term bond funds and lower for long-term bond funds.

 Reliance on Trading Partners Risk.
-The economies of many countries or regions in which the Fund invests are highly dependent on trade with certain key trading partners.
-Reduction in spending on products and services by these key trading partners, institution of tariffs or other trade barriers or a slowdown in the economies of key trading partners may adversely affect the performance of any company in which the Fund invests and may have a material adverse effect on the Fund's performance.
+The economies of many countries or regions in which the Fund and certain of the Underlying Funds invest are highly dependent on trade with certain key trading partners.
+Reduction in spending on products and services by these key trading partners, institution of tariffs or other trade barriers or a slowdown in the economies of key trading partners may adversely affect the performance of any company in which the Fund and the Underlying Funds invest and may have a material adverse effect on the Fund and the Underlying Funds' performance.